wdziwinska/Organiser_For_Sick_People/README.md

 ## Description of the application's activities

-After clicking button "Przypomnienia" user can type title of reminder and content.
+After press button "Przypomnienia" user can type title of reminder and content.
 Clicking the button "Zatwierdź" causes the date picker to appear.

 <img src="https://user-images.githubusercontent.com/55066543/152391637-91ec1c39-3d9b-481a-bf63-e45bab3be8ae.png" width="700" height="450" >